DoxrGitHub/shimboot-unenroll/README.md

+## README FIRST
+I added an unenrollment question when booting chromeos to automate the process. yeah thats it

 # Chrome OS RMA Shim Bootloader

 Shimboot is a collection of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux distribution.
 It allows you to boot a full desktop Debian install on a Chromebook, without needing to unenroll it or modify the firmware.